wiklundm/arcticsleddogclub/README.md

 The contact information is easy to find both for the first-time user and the returning customer.
 The text is centered on all devices.
 The text is bold and easy to read.
-The e-mail adress is a clickable link with blue underlining and when clicked, a new e-mail opens up in the users e-mailprogram.
+The e-mail address is a clickable link with blue underlining and when clicked, a new e-mail opens up in the users e-mailprogram.
-The contact section has fullt viewport width.
+The contact section has full viewport width.
-The text stays centered in all scrensizes.
 The background-image comes from IStock and also follows the theme of winter.
 It covers the full viewport width.
 ![Screenshot of the Contact section](assets/docs/contact.jpg)